hyperledger/indy-hipe/text/relationship-protocol/README.md

 ```

 On the other hand, if Alice's key rotation is invalid, Bob can reject it
-by sending a slightly different `my_view` message:
+by sending a `problem-report` where `msg_catalog` is the DID reference/identifier/URI
+for this message family, and `explain_ltxt.codefor slightly different `my_view` message:

 ```JSON
 {